gear-foundation/one-of-us/guide.md

 ## Introduction

 In this guide, we'll dive into the process of deploying and running actual WASM programs on Ethereum through Vara.eth.
-The idea is straightforward: you write your program in Rust, compile it to WASM, and then execute it in a high-performance parallel environment — while keeping Ethereum as the settlement and security layer.
+The idea is straightforward: take a WASM program and execute it in a high-performance parallel environment — while keeping Ethereum as the settlement and security layer.
 No Layer 2, no new chains, no liquidity fragmentation, and no extra trust assumptions.
 Just Ethereum's security model and liquidity, with a compute layer that finally lets your app breathe.

 > 💡 **Pre-confirmations**
 >